Yuming408/Radius/README.md

 * city: city needs to contain letter
 * headcount: needs to contain number or letter
 * name: needs to contain letter or number
-* phone: needs to contain number
+* phone: needs to contain number and has length at least 10
 * revenue: needs to contain number or letter
 * state: needs to contain letter
 * time_in_business: needs to contain letter or number